 Community 'Outing' of RSOs

-As a result, the majority of RSOs do not present a high risk of serious sexual harm and their sexual re-offending rate is extremely low – significantly lower in comparison to other types of offenders.
+As a result, the majority of RSOs do not present a high risk of serious sexual harm and their sexual re-offending rate is extremely low.
+This is significantly lower in comparison to other types of offenders.

 With very few exceptions, RSOs are entitled to live in any property they own or are otherwise accommodated in by a Local Authority or other housing provider.
-Their addresses undergo stringent assessment by MAPPA partners, to ensure every reasonable precaution has been taken to safeguard both the local community and the offender.
+Their addresses undergo stringent assessment by MAPPA partners.
+This is to ensure every reasonable precaution has been taken to safeguard both the local community and the offender.

 Housing is recognised as a critical factor in providing stability, which can help to reduce any risk posed by such offenders.